 You may become a follower of a god in a number of ways.
 You can begin with one of the religious backgrounds:

-Otherwise, you may pray ('p' in 0.18 and older, > as of 0.19) at a god's altar, where you will be shown a description of the god and their commandments as well as given the option to convert to their religion.
+Otherwise, you may pray with '<' or '>' at a god's altar, where you will be shown a description of the god, their powers, and their commandments as well as given the option to convert to their religion.
+You can also bring up a description of every god in the game by using the key commands '?/G'.
+A faded altar will grant any valid god randomly, with a decent piety bonus.

-Orc priests, orc high priests, and Saint Roka may offer hill orcs the opportunity to convert to Beogh (guaranteed the first time they see one of these monsters).
-This conversion can be done by using the special 'a'bility Convert to Beogh.
+Concious orc priests, orc high priests, and Saint Roka all offer hill orcs the opportunity to convert to Beogh so long as they are within line of sight; this conversion can be done by using the special 'a'bility Convert to Beogh.
 All orcs within sight of the player will become neutral the first time the player uses this ability in a game.

-Monks do not start worshiping a god, but their pious lifestyle prior to entering the Dungeon will gain them additional favor; the first time they begin worshiping a god, they gain a significant amount of bonus piety.
+Monks do not start worshipping a god, but their pious lifestyle prior to entering the Dungeon will gain them additional favor; the first time they begin worshipping a god, they gain a significant amount of bonus piety.

 Some species have religious restrictions on which gods they may worship: